silverstripe/cwp/docs/en/02_Features/pdf_export.md

 ## Overriding the template for PDFs

-`BasePageController` has an action called `downloadpdf()` which is called when you need to generate or send an existing generated PDF to the browser. `$PdfLink` is the template variable which uses this to send the PDF to the user's browser.
+`BasePageController` has an action called `downloadpdf()` applied via the `PdfExportControllerExtension` class, which is called when you need to generate or send an existing generated PDF to the browser. `$PdfLink` is the template variable which uses this to send the PDF to the user's browser.

 By default, the PDF is rendered by the standard SilverStripe template system and templates are chosen in the same way the user would see them in their browser.
 That means if you have a specific page type and template, then that template